omarezzdeen/basic_project_flutter_with_getx/README.md

-# basic_project_flutter

-The fastest architecture for building filter applications
+# The fastest architecture for building filter applications